bxparks/AceTime/DEVELOPER.md

   should be a sibling to the `AceTime` repo:
     * `$ cd ../date`
     * `$ git pull`
-* Update the zonedb files for AceTimePython (needed by BasicAcetzTest and ExtendedAcetzTest):
+* Update the zonedb files for AceTimePython (needed by AcetzBasicTest and AcetzExtendedTest):
     * `$ cd AceTimePython/src/acetime/zonedb`
     * Update the `TZ_VERSION` variable in `Makefile`.
     * `$ make`